Which CPAP mask do I need?

 4 Steps to choosing the perfect CPAP mask

 CPAP masks come in a range of different shapes and sizes to accommodate the way you breathe during sleep.
-Nasal masks and full-face masks are the main types of CPAP mask.
+Nasal masks and full-face masks are the main types of mask.

 Step 1: How do you breathe when you sleep?